dasch-swiss/fileidentification/README.md

 if you want to convert to pdf/A, you need libreOffice version 7.4+ it is implemented in wrappers.wrappers.Converter and conf.models.LibreOfficePdfSettings

-when you convert svg, you might run into errors as the default library of imagemagick is not that good. easiest workaround is installing inkscape ( ```brew install --cask inkscape``` ), make sure that you reinstall imagemagick, so its uses inkscape as default for converting svg ( ```brew remove imagemagick``` , ```brew install imagemagick```)
+**NOTE** when you convert svg, you might run into errors as the default library of imagemagick is not that good. easiest workaround is installing inkscape ( ```brew install --cask inkscape``` ), make sure that you reinstall imagemagick, so its uses inkscape as default for converting svg ( ```brew remove imagemagick``` , ```brew install imagemagick```)